NLeboucher/IAssistant/README.md

 An assistant for the doppelmarsh DVIC Project

 There are 3 parts to this repo.
-Each are adapted from two models the BiLSTM from and mpnet based on https://huggingface.co/microsoft/mpnet-base.
+Each are adapted from two models There is a BiLSTM and the mpnet is based on https://huggingface.co/microsoft/mpnet-base.

 ## 1 - The training